xspec/xspec.github.io/README.md

 To run a local version:

 * [Install Hugo following their instructions](https://gohugo.io/getting-started/installing/).
-* Clone or download this repository from Github.
+* Clone or download this repository from GitHub.
 * Checkout the branch `hugo`: `git checkout hugo`
 * Install the git submodules: `git submodule update --init --recursive`
 * Run `hugo server -D` to get a local version of the website.